bobanum/webponents/WEBPONENT.md

 # The Webponent class

+Guidlines for creating a Web Component using the `Webponent` class.

 The `Webponent` class is a base class for all components.
 It provides a set of methods and properties that are common to all components.

 > **Legend:**